Lessons on empire-building from real estate developer Rick Caruso

-NEW YORK Billionaire real estate developer Rick Caruso learned about entrepreneurship and money at an early age.
+NEW YORK (Reuters) - Billionaire real estate developer Rick Caruso learned about entrepreneurship and money at an early age.

 His father, Henry Caruso, founded Dollar Rent A Car in 1966, building it up into one of the largest U.S. car rental companies